asmarubiya/Pathfinding-Visualizer2.0/README.md

 ## Installation

-- Install Node on your computer
+- Install Node on your computer.
-- Clone this repository and the backend repository from <a href="https://github.com/arnabuchiha/Algorithm-Visualizer.git">here</a>.
+- Clone this repository and the backend repository from [here](https://github.com/arnabuchiha/Algorithm-Visualizer.git).
 - Open CMD on your computer and change the directory to the place where you cloned the front-end repository.
 - Run the command **npm install** to install all the necessary packages.
 - Run the command **npm start** to run the app on your localhost.
-- Run the app live on **localhost:3000**
+- Run the app live on **localhost:3000**.

 <p align="center">
 Show some love ❤️ and Star ⭐️ the Repository to support the project.